Chart Color Schemes

 Residential development activity is slightly higher than average within Gilles Plains when compared nationally

-Recently, construction activity has intensified.
-New building activity comprises 91.0% standalone homes and 9.0% medium and high-density housing, maintaining the area's traditional suburban character with a focus on family homes.
-With around 157 people per dwelling approval, Gilles Plains is considered a low density area.
-According to AreaSearch's latest quarterly estimate, the area is projected to add 451 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Relative to Greater Adelaide, Gilles Plains records about 57% of the building activity per person and places among the 76th percentile of areas assessed nationally.
+Recently, construction activity has intensified with new building activity showing 91.0% standalone homes and 9.0% medium and high-density housing.
+This maintains the area's traditional suburban character focused on family homes appealing to those seeking space.
+With around 157 people per dwelling approval, Gilles Plains shows characteristics of a low density area.
+Future projections show Gilles Plains adding 446 residents by 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development